tosinxt/tetris-game/README.md

 - **Up Arrow Key**: Rotate the falling shape.

 ## Acknowledgements
-This game was created by [Your Name] as a project.
+This game was created by TosinXT as a project.

 Enjoy playing Tetris!